RossoMaguire/aggservice-product-poc/README.md

    `VITE_UNIFIED_BASE_URL`=the graphql endpoint of the storefront aggregation service wether you have it running locally or somewhere accessible

+    The app on Vercel is using this one: https://ecomm-api-aggregation-poc-uim5o2scja-nw.a.run.app/graphql

 2. To run the frontend (product page)

    `cd storefront-product`